craftcms/docs/docs/commerce/3.x/extensibility.md

 # Extensibility

-Commerce is a flexible and extensible platform, and just like Craft we have provided events to enable developers to add features to the system.
+Commerce is a flexible and extensible platform.
+Just like Craft CMS, Commerce provides events so developers can add features to the system.

-Events - Class docs coming soon.
+- [Events](events.md) provide hooks for extending functionality.

-[Purchasables](purchasables.md) — Add an element to the system that is able to be sold by Commerce.
+- [Purchasables](purchasables.md) add elements to the system that Commerce can sell.

-[Adjusters](adjusters.md) — Make any price adjustment to an order.
+- [Adjusters](adjusters.md) make any price adjustments to an order.

-[Shipping Methods](shipping-methods.md) — Add third party shipping methods and return shipping prices.
+- [Shipping Methods](shipping-methods.md) add third party shipping methods and return shipping prices.